LOWER THAMES CROSSING

 2020 Lower Thames Crossing Design Refinement Consultation

 Highways England carried out a design refinement consultation from 14th July 2020 until Wednesday 12th August 2020.
-Details of the consultation together with Shorne Parish Council’s response can be found by clicking on the boxes below:
+Shorne Parish Council’s response can be found by clicking on the box below:

 2020 Lower Thames Crossing Supplementary Consultation